|

 and lower quality, but arcade-exact sound effects?
 And these

 guys are supposed to be diehard enthusiast game fans?
+Lets

 imagine for a second, what if the Saturn version actually